ARCControlTower/aCT-Client/README.md

 `submitted` state after being in `cancelling` for a while and appear as if they were resubmitted.
 In such cases it is best to wait for jobs to reach one of the "terminal" states like `cancelled` or `failed` or even `done` if the kill operation did not propagate fast enough.
-Once the jobs are in such states they can be managed accordingly.
+Once the jobs are in such state they can be managed accordingly.

 Most common states: